 Real estate training is free.
 Online educators like Udemy.com make learning sales and marketing tactics to sell your own home easy.
 Courses are taught by industry experts and non-educators alike.
 You just register for the classes you want.
 No obligations, unless you want to pay for additional features like a certificate of completion or chats.
 And you can study at your own pace.

-For Sale by Owner has its own web page dedicated to showing home owners how to market their home.
+For Sale by Owner has its own web page that will show you how to sell your own home.
 Their top tip: “Make sure the house and yard are clean.”
 Social media makes selling even easier.
 You know somebody who knows somebody who knows somebody else.
 You know how it goes.
 Have a lawyer review offers to purchase.

 Ontario realtors don’t have set commissions, but most charge home sellers between five and seven per cent of the sale price.
 The fee is shared between the buyer’s and seller’s real estate agents.
 Little known fact: you can negotiate the fee.
 Just ask.

 Flat fee commissions can save you money if you opt to sell your own home, but typically only include listing your home on the MLS (multiple listing service) and Realtor.ca website.
-You may have to stage your own home, take photos, give showings and do all the negotiations yourself.
+You may have to stage your own home, take photos, give showings, and do all the negotiations yourself.

-Selling privately lets you pick the price you want.
+Selling your own home lets you pick the price you want.
 Naturally, getting a real estate appraiser to figure out the approximate value of your home helps.
 Your home would have to be pretty spectacular to command more than other “comps” (comparable properties) in your neighbourhood or market.